-Correct Dosage of Milk Thistle During Breastfeeding:
+Correct Dosage of Milk Thistle During Breastfeeding

-How To Use Milk Thistle For Breastfeeding:
+How To Use Milk Thistle For Breastfeeding

 The best part about natural herbs is that they are versatile and can be used in different ways.
 Here are some ways you can use milk thistle to improve your breast milk supply:

-- Tea: You can try and make some herbal tea using milk thistle seeds!
+- Tea: You can try and make some herbal milk thistle tea using the milk thistle seeds!
 All you need to do is crush one teaspoon of seeds (you can also use ground or chopped seeds) and add it to about 240ml boiling water.
 Let the concoction steep for about 15 minutes.
 You can consume this tea two to three times every day for best results.

 - Capsules: Capsules are the most popular way of consuming milk thistle.
 As mentioned earlier, you should talk to your doctor about the correct dosage.

 - Food: Milk thistle is popular for its seeds, but not many know that you can consume the entire plant after removing its spine!
 You can make tea with the seeds, eat the leaves raw or make some yummy curry with it, and the buds too can give you amazing results!